ginkgo/trackball/README.md

 ## License

-The 3d-printable parts as well as the python code to generate the parts is copyright 2024 Thomas Weber and licensed under terms the MIT license.
+The 3d-printable parts as well as the python code to generate thes is copyright 2024 Thomas Weber and licensed under terms the MIT license.

-The firmware is copyright 2024 Thomas Weber, copyright 2021 Jacek Fedrynski (jfedor2), and copyright 2019 Ha Thach (tinyusb.org) and licensed under the terms of the MIT license.
+The firmware is copyright 2024 Thomas Weber, copyright 2021 Jacek Fedoryński (jfedor2), and copyright 2019 Ha Thach (tinyusb.org) and licensed under the terms of the MIT license.
 There is also a piece of code for the SPI PIO copyright 2020 of the Raspberry Pi that's licensed under the terms of the BSD-3-Clause license.